june111/multi-page-app-template/README.md

 ## Introduction

 Change the SAP built by VUE-ClI 2.x to a multi-page application.
-Here are two pages: the home page and the test page.
-If you want to add a new page, copy the src/views/test folder and change the test to the target name.
+There are three pages: home page, test page and single page without routing.
+If you want to add new pages, copy the folder corresponding to the requirements under src/views, and then change the file name to the target name.

 Demo tutorial available at [VUE 单页面改造为多页面](https://june111.github.io/2019/02/22/spa-to-multiple-pages)